awsdocs/aws-ruby-developer-guide/doc_source/lambda-ruby-example-run-function.rst

    :dedent: 0
    :language: ruby

-Next we create the hash for the request arguments and call :code`MyGetItemsFunction`.
+Next we create the hash for the request arguments and call :code:`MyGetItemsFunction`.

 .. literalinclude:: ./example_code/lambda/aws-ruby-sdk-lambda-example-run-function.rb
    :lines: 25-33